Bill would allow hunters to target bears, wolves in Alaska

 But essentially, hunters could once again kill such predators from the air or in dens if the law is overturned.

-Aerial shooting has been deemed necessary in the past in order to curb predator populations that eat moose, deer and other animals that some Alaskans eat for food.
+Aerial shooting has been deemed necessary in the past in order to curb predator populations that eat moose, deer and other animals that some Alaskans consume for food.

 Young argued in the House that the rule seized authority away from the state of Alaska and is a clear violation of federal law.